kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_eval.md

 ## Test Scenario 3: NATS Servers scaled down to 0 and back to 1 during test

-In this test scenario, the behaviour of NATS was tested when all the NATS servers are shuted down and restarted.
-The goal of was to check that there is no event loss in this case.
+In this test scenario, the behaviour of NATS was tested when all the NATS servers are shut down and restarted.
+The goal was to check that there is no event loss in this case.

 > **NOTE:** Scaled down NATS statefulset to 0 after 4 minutes.
 ```